FrederickFranck/NLP-assignment/README.md

 ###  ```get_topic_byvector```
-This function predicts the main topic in a dcoument by using a list of topic keywords.
+This function predicts the main topic in a document by using a list of topic keywords.
 For now we have following topics:

 - inkomstenbelasting